Peter Cincotti: Life and career

 Cincotti appeared in a small role in the 2004 film Beyond the Sea about Bobby Darin and contributed to the film's soundtrack.
 He had a small role as the piano player in the Hayden Planetarium in Spider-Man 2.
 His song December Boys is featured in the 2007 film December Boys starring Daniel Radcliffe.
 He appeared as himself in Season 3 (2015) of the Netflix series House of Cards, singing a duet with President Francis Underwood (played by Kevin Spacey).
 In April 2015 he performed with Sting and Annie Lennox at The Old Vic Gala.

 He is a Dramatists Guild of America musical theater fellow and part of the Johnny Mercer Writing Colony at Goodspeed Musicals.

 In 2017, he released the music video for his single, "Made for Me" which was debuted by People Magazine.

 During the COVID-19 pandemic, Cincotti wrote and produced a song for New York called ‘Heart Of The City’, which was featured in Katie Couric’s ‘Get Inspired’ newsletter and TV shows such as Good Day New York.

-His m album Killer On The Keys was released in late 2023 and includes autobiographical originals as well as known songs honoring some of the most influential piano men and women of all time, ranging from Scott Joplin to Lady Gaga.
+His album Killer On The Keys was released in late 2023 and includes autobiographical originals as well as known songs honoring some of the most influential piano men and women of all time, ranging from Scott Joplin to Lady Gaga.

 In December of 2023, Cincotti released an original Christmas song entitled 'Because It's Christmas' which reached #25 on the US AC Top 40 Billboard charts and #3 on the Billboard Independent Artists Chart.

 Cincotti has sold out multiple residencies at the Cafe Carlyle in New York, and Town & Country magazine called him 'Already A New York Institution'.
 His 'Live at Cafe Carlyle' album was released in late 2024.

+In May of 2026, Cincotti released the first installment of his latest album of original material In Color: Part One.
+In Color is an expansive collection of original music unfolding in three parts, featuring a wide range of collaborators—including Angélique Kidjo, Richard Marx, Marcus Miller, Chris Botti, and artists from around the world in multi-language duets.
+This body of work broadens Cincotti's musical palette while retaining the cinematic storytelling, piano playing, and melodic sensibility that have defined his career.